Chest compressions form the basis of BLS in both adults and children.

 - Minimize interruptions

-A rate of 100-120 compressions per minute is advised.
+A chest compressions rate of 100-120 per minute is advised.
 If you go at a rapid rate, heart chambers will not have time to refill with blood, rendering your CPR ineffective.
-If you go too slow, you might not be pumping blood adequately and organs will not be perfused well.
+If you go too slow, you might not be pumping blood adequately and body organs will not get enough blood supply.
 You can search for METRONOME online and use it as a guide to maintain a good rate during resuscitation.
 It gives a beep sound at a set rate (we advice setting a rate of 100 or 110).
 Please try that now, to get used to it.
 Click here to try.